A Local's Favourite Caves in Iceland

 Inside the Sapphire ice cave in 2021

-The other ice cave I visited was a beautiful aquamarine ice cave in Fláajökull glacier (see my photo below).
+The other ice cave I visited was a beautiful aquamarine ice cave in the Fláajökull glacier (see my photo below).

-If you want to visit an ice cave then you can join the ice cave tour, which takes you into an ice cave in Breiðamerkurjökull glacier, which is an outlet of Vatnajökull glacier, Iceland's largest glacier.
+If you want to visit an ice cave, then you can join the ice cave tour, which takes you into an ice cave in Breiðamerkurjökull glacier, which is an outlet of Vatnajökull glacier, Iceland's largest glacier.

 A Local's Favourite Caves in Iceland

-Inside Fláajökull ice cave
+Inside the Fláajökull ice cave

-In 2021 we also visited the Black Diamond ice cave which is very beautiful.
+In 2021, we also visited the Black Diamond ice cave, which is very beautiful.

 The Black diamond ice cave in South-Iceland